yandex/odyssey/INTERNALS.md

-### Odissey architecture and internals
+### Odyssey architecture and internals

-Odissey heavily depends on two libraries, which were originally created during its
+Odyssey heavily depends on two libraries, which were originally created during its
 development: Machinarium and Shapito.

 #### Machinarium

 Machinarium extensively used for organization of multi-thread processing, cooperative multi-tasking and networking IO.
-All Odissey threads are run in context of machinarium `machines` - pthreads with coroutine schedulers placed on top of `epoll(7)` event loop.
+All Odyssey threads are run in context of machinarium `machines` - pthreads with coroutine schedulers placed on top of `epoll(7)` event loop.

-Odissey does not directly use or create multi-tasking primitives such as OS threads and mutexes.
+Odyssey does not directly use or create multi-tasking primitives such as OS threads and mutexes.
 All synchronization is done using message passing and transparently handled by machinarium.

 Repository: [github/machinarium](https://github.yandex-team.ru/pmwkaa/machinarium)